Kovai Guna: Career

 He got his breakthrough in Star Vijay's reality television show Kalakka Povathu Yaaru? where he entered the programme as one of the contestants in its inaugural season in 2005.
-He quickly gained fame and fanfare with his unique mimicry performances during the first edition of the Kalakka Povathu Yaaru? and he was adjudged as the outright winner of the competition during the first season itself.
+He quickly gained fame and fanfare with his unique mimicry performances during the first edition of the Kalakka Povathu Yaaru? and he was adjudged as the winner of the competition during the first season.

 He further established himself with his mimicry performances by taking part in Sun TV's reality television show Asatha Povadhu Yaaru.
 It was at Asatha Povadhu Yaaru, he made a formidable collaboration with fellow standup comedian Madurai Muthu and both of them gained a huge fan-following for their chemistry during their comical performances.
 Guna impressed the audience by imitating the body language and voice modulations of prominent actors including Sivaji Ganesan, M. R. Radha Goundamani and Janagaraj.

 Following his notable comedy style and mimicry performances, he received film acting opportunities and he made his acting debut in Vikraman's directorial venture Chennai Kadhal (2006), which starred Bharath and Genelia D'Souza in the lead roles.
 He also featured in supporting roles in few more films Naalaiya Pozhuthum Unnodu (2007) and Sooriya Nagaram (2012).
 However, he refused to act in feature films as he began concentrating to work in reality television programmes and stage performances, which subsequently made it difficult for him to allocate his availability in order to make adjustments when giving callsheets to directors.

 Guna in an interview revealed that leading filmmakers Prabhu Solomon and N. Lingusamy offered him film acting roles for their respective film projects, which he turned down owing to television commitments.
 He also visited countries including Malaysia and Singapore to take part in comedy oriented programmes.
 He also launched YouTube channel during the onset of the COVID-19 pandemic to elaborate content focusing on humour.

 Death

 Guna died on 21 March 2023 due to heart related ailments at the age of 57.
 Prior to his death, he reportedly underwent dialysis for over a year after being diagnosed with kidney renal failure at a private hospital in Coimbatore.

-Some reports and actors such as Aadhavan, Madhan Bob speculated that his death could have been due to his addiction to alcoholic consumption.
-However, his close friend and stand-up comedian Madurai Muthu disregarded such claims insisting to stop spreading rumors without knowing about Kovai Guna's character.